PatrickLaabs/gotoweb/README.md

 `kubectl apply -f k8s-deployment.yml`

-minikube dashboard (run inside another terminal) minikube service --url gotoweb-service kubectl get svc

-minikube tunnel
+`minikube dashboard` \
+`minikube tunnel` > This one is mandatory, since we need to tunnel the connection from minikube

+> Following command is currently no longer needed \
+> because we're initializing the
+> loadbalancer inside the deployment yaml. \
-kubectl expose deployment gotoweb --type=LoadBalancer --port=8080
+> ~~kubectl expose deployment gotoweb --type=LoadBalancer --port=8080~~
-kubectl get svc

 Access via http://<external-IP>:<Port>